vwoessner/dune-structures/README.md

 ## ... add a solver step

 * Write a class that inherits from `TransitionSolverStepBase<Vector>` from the file `dune/structures/solversteps/base.hh`.
+* Decide whether a more specialized base class is useful for you:
+    - `StepCollectionStep<Vector>` implements a step that accepts substeps
+    - `WrapperStep<Vector>` implements a step that wraps another step
+    - `VisualizationStepBase<Vector>` implements a step that adds data to visualization
 * If you want to construct your step from a configuration file, you must register a construction method like seen in `dune/structures/solverconstruction.hh`.
 This can either be done in that file or you can call the `registerStep` method of the `ConstructionContext` object directly or by doing this in the constructor of the construction object.
 * If your solver step requires parameter functions, have a look at the `get_callable` and `get_callable_array` functions from `dune/structures/solverconstruction.hh`.